SeniolisFrame/SeniolisFrame/README.md

 👏👏👏 Hello! 👏👏👏
 - 🧑🏽 My name is Frame (Seniolis).
+- 🤦‍♂️ I currently work as a Software Engineer( Back-end Developer )
-- 📚 I'm studying at KMITL( Information Engineering ).
+- 📚 I'm graduated at with a bachelor’s degree in Information Engineering from KMITL.
-- 💙 I'm interested in Typescript, Javascript, Python.
+- 💙 I'm interested in Typescript, Javascript, Python and (GO ???).